ddd-crew/como-prep-canvas/README.md

 - **What to include:**

-  - Why you chose EventStorming, Domain Storytelling, or other modeling methods.
+  - Why you chose EventStorming, Domain Storytelling, or other modelling methods.
   - Specific strengths of each method that help achieve the goals.